Here’s a thought to consider:

 C) West End

-Answer: C) West End🧠 Quick fact:
+D) CamdenAnswer: C) West End🧠 Quick fact:

-It hosts world-famous musicals and plays.
+It hosts world-famous musicals and plays.📖 Why it matters:

-Question 10 – SymbolsWhich red vehicle is a classic symbol of London?
+It’s a major center for performing arts.❓ Question 10 – SymbolsWhich red vehicle is a classic symbol of London?

 A) Taxi cab